mideactive/alx-low_level_programming/0x01-variables_if_else_while/README.md

            .
 All your code should be in the main function

            .
-You can only use putchar twice in your code
+You can only use putchar twice in our code

 ##### Solution: